 My cookie cutter is a 1 2/3" circle.
 It made 30 cookies.

 This article was posted on Sunday, December 20th, 2015 at 9:38 pm and is filed under Christmas, Christmas Cookies, Christmas Recipes, Cookies, Countries & Cultures, Desserts, Holiday Recipes, Holidays Around the World, Mexican Wedding Cookies, Mexico, Polvorones de Almendra, Recipes of the World, Spain.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 One Response to “Recipe for Mexican Christmas Cookies – Polvorones de almendra”